-- World-class diving and snorkelling; great year-round visibility
+- World-class diving and snorkelling with great year-round visibility

-- Unique overland attractions: deer habitat and temples Read More...6Nusa Ceningan Distance from Kuta/Bali Airport: 32Km0
+- Unique overland attractions like deer habitat and temples Read More...

-Ceningan is easiest to travel to from Lembongan – you can go by foot, crossing via a scenic yellow causeway bridge over the very narrow strait that runs through the two islands.
-Therefore, it is usually a combined visit for those enjoying a stay on Lembongan.
+Ceningan is easiest to travel to from Lembongan – you can go on foot, crossing a scenic yellow causeway bridge over the very narrow strait that runs through the 2 islands.
+It's usually a combined visit for those enjoying a stay on Lembongan.
 Ceningan has its fair amount of attractions, including an underwater garden featuring sunken temples and statues, which you can enjoy by underwater scooter rides.
-Overland, it offers sweeping seascapes dotted with traditional fishing boats and seaweed farms, and there’s also mangrove forests with turtle nesting beaches around its perimeter.
+Overland, Nusa Ceningan offers sweeping seascapes dotted with traditional fishing boats and seaweed farms, and there are also mangrove forests with turtle nesting beaches around its perimeter.

 Boats depart from Sanur, Serangan Island and Tanjung Benoa to Nusa Lembongan, then Ceningan can be accessed via a connecting bridge.